Lawmakers push for bill to protect ‘documented Dreamers’ - NewsBreak

 Representative Deborah Ross (D-NC) said there are “more than 200,000 documented Dreamers across the country who are living in limbo.”

-Senator Dick Durbin (D-IL) says the U.S. needs these soon to be young professionals.
+Senator Dick Durbin (D-IL) said the U.S. needs these soon to be young professionals.

 While Congress has been unable to pass comprehensive immigration reform for decades, these democrats are hopeful this more narrow legislation has a real shot at passing.